The Effects of Interactive Radio Instruction for Science Education in Paraguay

 The project took place in Caaguazu department, which is located east of Paraguay's capital, Asunción, and is one of the poorest departments in Asunción.

-Researchers partnered with the Peruvian Ministry of Education and the Interamerican Development Bank to evaluate the effects on student achievement from an interactive radio instruction (IRI) curriculum for early childhood science education.
+Researchers partnered with the Paraguay Ministry of Education and Culture and the Interamerican Development Bank to evaluate the effects on student achievement from an interactive radio instruction (IRI) curriculum for early childhood science education.
 The curriculum is designed for children who are age 5-6 and enrolled in pre-K.

 Two hundred eighty-nine participating schools in the Caaguazu department were randomly assigned to one of two groups: